Acupuncture Chinese Herbal Medicine Nancy Cohn Morgan

 The herbs are categorized by: The Four Natures, The Five Flavors, The Meridians and their Function.

-An herbal consultation consists of having the patient answer traditional question in regards to their health, reading their pulses and looking at their tongue.
-The cost of an herbal formula may range from $15.00 to $25.00.
+An herbal consultation consists of having the patient answer traditional questions in regards to their health, taking their pulses and looking at their tongue.
+The cost of an herbal formula may range from $25.00 to $50.00.

 [1] Ergil et al. 2009, p.
 61